xray700r/zews/README.md

 - BMP180 Pressure and Temperature sensor
 - LDR and IR diodes etc for light detection
 - Hall effect sensor for the Anemometer
-- Thermocouple for the Pyranometer
+- Thermocouple for the Pyranometer (TBD)

 ### The ZEWS Features: